Investing in commodities

 Commodity stocks vs. commodities

 Do commodity stocks and commodities always deliver the same returns?
 Not necessarily.
-There are times when one investment outperforms the other; maintaining an allocation to each group may help contribute to a portfolio's overall long-term performance.
+There are times when one investment outperforms the other so maintaining an allocation to each group might help contribute to a portfolio's overall long-term performance.